 1. USB 1.x 2.
 USB 2.0 3.
 USB 3.x

 USB 2.0 have multiple updates and additions.
-The the USB Implementer Forum (USB IF) currently maintains the USB standard and it was released in 1996.
+The USB Implementer Forum (USB IF) currently maintains the USB standard and it was released in 1996.

 USB was designed to standardize the connection of peripherals like pointing devices, keyboards, digital still and video cameras.
 But soon devices such as printers, portable media players, disk drives and network adaptors to personal computers used USB to communicate and to supply electric power.
 It is a commonplace to many devices and has largely replaced interfaces such as serial ports and parallel ports.
 USB connectors have replaced other types for battery chargers of portable devices with itself.